 "We thought it would be fun to see these places for ourselves," Don said.
 "We're not campers, canoers or hikers, but we enjoy beautiful scenery."

 Dividing the state into sections, the Weigels mapped out a route that would take them to 11 parks below Interstate 20.
-They set off early one morning last September for their first stop — Woods Bay State Natural Area, featuring one of the last remaining Carolina Bays on the Atlantic Coastal Plain.
-After scoping out the grounds, they walked out on the park’s 1,150-foot boardwalk for a close-up look at a cypress-tupelo swamp.
+They set off early one September morning for their first stop - Woods Bay State Park, featuring one of the last remaining Carolina Bays on the Atlantic Coastal Plain.
+After scoping out the grounds, they walked out on the park's 1,150-foot boardwalk for a close-up look at a cypress-tupelo swamp.

 "We didn't see many critters, but it was neat walking through the swamp," Don recalled.
 "We talked to the park ranger for a few minutes and got back on the road to park No. 2."